lcouper/CocciGenomics/Scripts/README.md

 **Step 4.
 Translate nucleotide sequences to proteins**

 Software used: biopython, python
 Script: fasta_to_protein.py or fasta_to_protein_envr.py
 Note: In the current version, individual samples are specified in this script.
 *Run as: python fasta_to_protein.py*

 **Step 5.
 Remove any problematic genes**

-Here, problematic genes are those with internal stop codons (likely due to sequencing errors), and/or >5% missing (coded as Xs).
-We are removing those here as they will cause issues in downstream steps.
+Here, problematic genes are those with internal stop codons (likely due to sequencing errors) or >10% missing (coded as Xs) or not present in at least 75% of each group.
+We are removing those here as they will cause issues in downstream steps and/or introduce biases in our analyses.
+Note this first requires making a file that indicates to which group each sample belongs, called 'sample_to_group.tsv'
-Python script used: filter_genes.py or filter_genes_envr.py
+Python script used: filter_genes.py
 *Run as: python filter_genes.py*

 **Step 6.
 Align protein sequence per gene across samples**